EladRazon/OOPBankManager/README.md

 •	Duplicate account numbers.
 •	Invalid menu choices.
 ________________________________________
-⚙️ Program Structure
+⚙️ Program Structure:

 The project is modular, with each class representing an independent system component.
 For instance:
 •	BusinessCheckingAccount encapsulates business-related features.
 •	SavingsAccount focuses on savings-specific logic.
 •	The Main class serves as the user interface, presenting a comprehensive menu-driven system.
 ________________________________________
-🛠️ Programming Principles
+🛠️ Programming Principles:

 This project is built on the SOLID principles:
 ✅ Single Responsibility Principle
 Each class has a single responsibility.
 For instance, BusinessCheckingAccount is solely responsible for managing business accounts.